Minimalism: What Is The Best Number Of Shoes to Own?

 Quality Over Quantity:

-Opt for well-constructed shoes made from durable materials to ensure they last longer and serve their purpose effectively.
+Opt for well-constructed shoes made from durable materials to ensure they last longer and perform effectively.

-I tend to opt for low-quality shoes (a big mistake) even though I know higher quality is actually more economical in every way.
+I tend to opt for low-quality shoes (a big mistake), even though I know higher-quality shoes are more economical overall.

 Versatility:

-Choose shoes that can be paired with various outfits and settings, reducing the need for specialized pairs.
+Choose shoes that pair well with various outfits and settings, reducing the need for specialized pairs.

 Seasonal Considerations:

-Depending on the climate you live in, select shoes that cater to different weather conditions.
+Depending on your climate, select shoes that are suitable for different weather conditions.

 There is nothing like maneuvering around the slushy snow mounds of New York City in the wrong shoes.